IliaIdakiev/angular-cli-ssr/README.md

 ## Debugging

 * Project is configured for debugging in Visual Studio Code.
 Inside VSC go to the Debug section, select `Launch program` and press `start debugging` button.

+* Brakepoints insede angular code will become active when `renderModuleFactory` inside `./src/server.ts` is called.

 ## Using 'ng g' / 'ng generate'